 The best merchant services can transform how your business manages transactions, saving you both time and money, allowing you to focus on other areas of your business.

 The setup process is dependent on different variables of a business, like size and card acceptance method.
-Larger more established businesses that require multiple POS systems in multiple locations, for example, could experience a more extensive setup.
+Larger more established businesses that require multiple POS systems in multiple locations, as an example, could experience a more extensive setup.

 The type of terminal you need will depend on the type of payment method your business will be accepting.
 If you are based in a single location, a POS terminal may be the best option, however, if you are on the move, then a virtual terminal or mobile device that works with an integrated app, for example, would be a better option.

-CardConnect is a leading provider of payment processing and technology services, helping more than 67,000 merchants across the U.S., from Fortune 500 to small startups, accept billions of dollars in card transactions every year.
+A payments platform of Fiserv, CardConnect helps thousands of merchants across the U.S., from Fortune 500 to small startups, accept billions of dollars in card transactions every year.